 Read these books, among others: Word Warriors: 35 Women Leaders

-of the Spoken Word Revolution (edited Alix Olson) & Take the Mic: The Art of Performance Poetry, Slam & the
+of the Spoken Word Revolution (edited by Alix Olson) & Take the Mic: The Art of Performance Poetry, Slam & the

 Spoken Word (by Marc Kelly Smith)